What is Bitcoin?

 3. Storing your Bitcoin

 If you are just getting started you will probably want to use a software wallet.
-They are typically free and are considered more secure than leaving Bitcoin on an exchange.
+They are typically free and are considered more secure than leaving Bitcoin on a exchange.

 Feel free to do a google search to research what wallets are available and know what the options are.
 Consider looking for "decentralized" wallets.

 The safest way to store Bitcoin, or any cryptocurrency, is with a hardware wallet that is not connected to the internet.
 This is to prevent it being stolen or hacked from a exchange or a wallet connected to the internet.

 This is generally not recommended.
-However, you might want to do this if you are actively trading and need access to Bitcoin.
+However, you might want to do this if you are actively trading Bitcoin.
 Be aware you are taking an extra risk.
-Exchanges have been known to get hacked or disappear.
+Exchanges have been known to get hacked or disappear, search QuadrigaCX scandal.

-The advantage of doing this, is instant access to your Bitcoin, and saving the fees associated with transactions and withdrawing.
+The main advantage of doing this is instant access to your Bitcoin, and saving the fees associated with transactions and withdrawing.

 - Create an account on a local exchange